Kawthara-M/Kawthara-M/README.md

 A coding and debugging enthusiast here; amid the journey of gaining experience through hands-on projects.
 Following a solid foundation in HTML, CSS , and Javascript, one is exploring futher.

 ##  🌱 Currently
-One is now amid the the exploration of backend development while studying MEN stack.
-All of which to gain the skills required to participate on hands-on projects.
+One is now within the exploration of backend development while studying MEN stack.
+All of which to gain the skills required to participate in hands-on projects.
 <br>